Epoch2/telldus-nfc/README.md

 RESTful proxy server for controlling Telldus™ enabled appliances.

-Provides a REST API for ad-hoc interaction with the Telldus home automation systems.
+Provides a simple API for ad-hoc interaction with the Telldus home automation system.
 Especially useful for devices incapable of the high level protocols used in the official Telldus API, such as <code>OAuth</code>.

+Originally intented for providing short URLs to store in <code>ISO/IEC 14443</code> compliant low-memory NFC tags, but can be used wherever Telldus interaction through plain HTTP/1.1 is required.

 ## Installation
 1. Enter your Telldus API credentials in <code>TelldusCredentials.php.example</code> and rename the file to <code>TelldusCredentials.php</code>.